 You must have a minimum of five subjects at GCSE grade 4/C (or equivalent), including English Language, Maths and Science.

-Here's an example of the types of modules you'll study (it's unlikely but the contents and structure of the course could change).
+Here's an example of the types of modules you'll study (the contents and structure of the course are reviewed occasionally, but it is unlikely that there will be significant change).

 Module information is not available for this programme.